Meatless Monday and Pretzels Inspired by Philadelphia

 - Palantine Germans are thought to have brought the pretzel to America, and were later known as the Pennsylvania Dutch

-- but then there’s the story about the hobo that rewarded a baker’s kindness with the original, secret recipe…not sure which is true.
+- Then there’s the story about the hobo that rewarded a baker’s kindness with the original, secret recipe…not sure which is true.

 - Annual pretzel sales top $180 million and are 2nd, behind potato chips